QCD Flux Tubes and Anomaly Inflow: Flux Tube with Magnetic Fields and Chiral Magnetic Effect

-( More general cases like time-dependent $E(t), B(t)$ fields can be studied in a similar way).
-Now the direction of color magnetic field in the $z$-axis matters and it competes with the suppression factor due to the $f(\rho)$ factor.
-Therefore we cannot treat the configuration as a string and must solve the equation in the four-dimensional spacetime.
+(More general cases like time-dependent $E(t), B(t)$ fields can be studied in a similar way) and the direction of color magnetic field in the $z$-axis also matters ($\vec{B}$ parallel or anti-parallel to $\vec{E}$).
+If the $f(\rho)$ factor is set to zero, the equations in (\ref{EB_Dirac4D}) will reduce to the Dirac equation in constant electric field and magnetic field background, which has been studied before (see e.g. \cite{Nikishov}).
+In general we cannot treat the configuration as a string and must solve the equation in the four-dimensional spacetime.
 However, it is easy to see that if color electric and magnetic fields are (anti)parallel, the topological charge density